tinskip/infnoise-openssl/README.md

 ## Building and using infnoise-openssl
 Get a copy of this repository, cd into it, and just "make".
 Then copy infnoise.(dylib|so) to the openssl engines library directory.

 Once installed, you need to tell OpenSSL to use the engine.
-To this effect you have to specify an environment variable called **OPENSSL_CONF** which contains the path to the file **[openssl-infnoise.cnf](https://github.com/tinskip/infnoise-openssl/blob/master/openssl-infnoise.cnf "openssl-infnoise.cnf")**.
+To this effect you have to specify an environment variable called **OPENSSL_CONF** which contains the path to the file **[infnoise-openssl.cnf](https://github.com/tinskip/infnoise-openssl/blob/master/infnoise-openssl.cnf "infnoise-openssl.cnf")**.
 You can either export this variable, or define it in the openssl command line.
 Then try a command along the lines of "**openssl genrsa 4096**" You should see a message indicating that the infnoise engine was loaded, or an error.
 If you don't get either, retrace the steps above.

-    $ export OPENSSL_CONF="openssl-infnoise.cnf"
+    $ export OPENSSL_CONF="infnoise-openssl.cnf"

     # To check which engines are loaded
     $ openssl engine